Thinksplat/BuildByConvention/README.md

 - A directory libHelper is built as a library named Helper.
 - A directory lib_helper is built as a library named helper.
 - A directory lib_Helper is built as a library named Helper.

+# Overrides

+It's likely that more complex applications may need to link to other libraries or pull in other dependencies.
+This can be done by creating a .autobuild.yml file.

+*Note:  The .autobuild.yml file is not yet implemented.*

 ## Note on tests